OffchainLabs/arbitrum-docs/arbitrum-docs/run-arbitrum-node/06-troubleshooting.md

       <td>
         You see
         <code>
-          failed to get blobs: expected at least 6 blobs for slot `[slot_number]` but only got 0
+          failed to get blobs: expected at least 6 blobs for slot ${slot_number} but only got 0
         </code>
       </td>
       <td>
         This often happens when you connect to a beacon chain endpoint while the blob you are querying is expired.
-To resolve this error, connect to a beacon endpoint which supports historical blob data (see
+To resolve this error, connect to a beacon endpoint which supports historical blob data, see{' '}
         <a href="/run-arbitrum-node/l1-ethereum-beacon-chain-rpc-providers#list-of-ethereum-beacon-chain-rpc-providers">
-          List of Ethereum beacon chain RPC providers
+          beacon chain RPC providers
         </a>
-        ).
+        .
       </td>
     </tr>
   </tbody>